weikangchia/gitcg/README.md

 # Git Changelog Generator

-**gitcg** is a customizable changelog generator for GitLab using milestone.
+**gitcg** is a customizable changelog generator for GitLab and GitHub using milestone.

 ## Getting Started